Dhruv245/ChainChirp/README.md

-# Chirping: A Web3 Social Media Platform 🐦
+# ChainChirp: A Web3 Social Media Platform 🐦

-Chirping is a **Web3-powered social media platform** built on the **BNB Testnet Chain**, where every user starts equally and earns recognition based on the value they bring to the community.
+ChainChirp is a **Web3-powered social media platform** built on the **BNB Testnet Chain**, where every user starts equally and earns recognition based on the value they bring to the community.
 Posts, likes, and reactions are decentralized, ensuring fairness and transparency, free from the control of a central authority. ✨

-Unlike traditional social media, **Chirping gamifies engagement**:
+Unlike traditional social media, **ChainChirp gamifies engagement**:
 - If users like your post, they reward you with **Wings 🪽** to help you level up.
 - If they dislike your post, they give you **Cages 🪶**, showing their disapproval.